-- support the adaptation of disabled people's homes to enable them to live independently and ensure their homes are suitable for their needs or support disabled people to move to an alternative home that might better meet their needs - help vulnerable residents to remedy serious hazards and/or disrepair in their homes where these pose a significant threat to their health and safety and where they are unable to do so without assistance - assist residents to improve the energy efficiency of their homes, reduce their carbon footprint and tackle fuel poverty - assist Elmbridge residents with effective discharge from hospital back to their homes to minimise bed blocking and support health outcomes and recovery from illness. - bring long-term (6+ months) empty properties back into use - increase the supply of decent rented accommodation.
+- support the adaptation of disabled people's homes to enable them to live independently and ensure their homes are suitable for their needs or support disabled people to move to an alternative home that might better meet their needs - help vulnerable residents to remedy serious hazards and/or disrepair in their homes where these pose a significant threat to their health and safety and where they are unable to do so without assistance. - assist residents to improve the energy efficiency of their homes, reduce its carbon footprint and tackle fuel poverty. - assist Elmbridge residents with effective discharge from hospital back to their homes to minimise bed blocking and support health outcomes and recovery from illness. - bring long-term (6+ months) empty properties back into use. - increase the supply of decent rented accommodation.

-The council has limited resources to support the repair, improvement and adaptation of private housing, responsibility in the first instance must always fall to the home owner to address these issues.
+The council has limited resources to support the repair, improvement and adaptation of private housing, responsibility in the first instance must always fall to the homeowner to address these issues.
 The council looks to target its limited resources effectively for vulnerable residents who would not otherwise be able to repair, adapt or improve their home without financial assistance from the council.

 Where a resident owns their own home, the council wishes to encourage the equity in their home being used responsibly as a means of financing necessary works in the first instance.
+A definition of vulnerable households is provided in Appendix A to this policy.